leocavalcante/faq/books.md

 - Compilers (Textbook aka Livro do Dragão)
 - Patterns of Enterprise Application Architecture (Martin Fowler)
 - Clean Architecture (Robert Cecil Martin)
+- The Clean Coder (Robert Cecil Marti)
+- Learn You a Haskell for Great Good!
+(Miran Lipovača)